ala-laurila-lab/calibration-module/README.md

 4. Input the right intensity, ndf value and run the script.
 5. Script will generate [rstar-table.csv](https://github.com/ala-laurila-lab/calibration-module/blob/master/data/aalto-patch-rig/rstar-table.csv).

-> Calculated rstart table will be used in common-control module of symphony to select the right ndf, and led current value for given R*/rod/second.
+> <b> Calculated rstar table will be used in common-control module of symphony to select the right ndf, and led current value for given R*/rod/second.  </b>

 ## Requirements